NCATSTranslator/minihackathons/2021-12_demo/workflowB/README.md

 The intent of Workflow B is two-fold:

-1. Suggest drugs for repurposing, along with evidence of biological plausibility -> DILIN clinical trial (steroids? prednisone?)
+1. Suggest drugs for repurposing, along with evidence of biological plausibility -> DILIN clinical trial

 - In natural language, one might ask *are there drugs that can be repurposed to treat phenotypes or traits or outcomes associated with DILI?*